 Kids Still at Holy Innocents’ Today

 Doe 596 was a student at the secretive Holy Innocents’ Catholic School from 1978 to 1984 when she was 5 to 11 years old.
 The school is still in operation and has approximately 20 students in grades pre-K through 12.
 Holy Innocents’ is run by the Robert J. and Bernice Sis family of St. Cloud.
-Doe 596 suffered sexual abuse on a regular basis from at least five members of the family, including Robert J. Sis and his wife Bernice Sis, and three of their children, Maria Sis, Heidi Sis and Christopher Sis during the years she was a student there.
+Doe 596 suffered sexual abuse on a regular basis from multiple members of the family, including Robert J. Sis, his wife Bernice Sis, and their children, Maria Sis and Heidi Sis during the years she was a student there.
 Doe 596 was also sexually abused on numerous occasions by Fr.
 Lawrence Brey, who was assigned to the school throughout the 1970s and 1980s and lived in a small trailer on the property.
 Fr.
 Brey, originally a priest of the Archdiocese of Milwaukee before being transferred to St. Cloud and Holy Innocents’, died in 2006.

 “It was a house of horrors, and it’s still in operation today.”